donovan680/basic-assembly-x64/README.md

 # basic-assembly-x64
 x64 is a generic name for the 64-bit extensions to Intel's and AMD's 32-bit x86 instruction set architecture (ISA).
 AMD introduced the first version of x64, initially called x86-64 and later renamed AMD64.

+For years, PC programmers used x86 assembly to write performance-critical code.
+However, 32-bit PCs are being replaced with 64-bit ones, and the underlying assembly code has changed.
+This white paper is an introduction to x64 assembly.
+No prior knowledge of x86 code is needed, although it makes the transition easier.

+Intel named their implementation IA-32e and then EMT64.
+There are some slight incompatibilities between the two versions, but most code works fine on both versions; details can be found in the Intel® 64 and IA-32 Architectures Software Developer's Manuals and the AMD64 Architecture Tech Docs.
+We call this intersection flavor x64.
+Neither is to be confused with the 64-bit Intel® Itanium® architecture, which is called IA-64.

+Assembly is often used for performance-critical parts of a program, although it is difficult to outperform a good C++ compiler for most programmers.
+Assembly knowledge is useful for debugging code - sometimes a compiler makes incorrect assembly code and stepping through the code in a debugger helps locate the cause.
+Code optimizers sometimes make mistakes.
+Another use for assembly is interfacing with or fixing code for which you have no source code.
+Disassembly lets you change/fix existing executables.
+Assembly is necessary if you want to know how your language of choice works under the hood - why some things are slow and others are fast.
+Finally, assembly code knowledge is indispensable when diagnosing malware.